BodiAugustus/dev_site_2022/README.md

 #9.
 Connected the useContext hook and achieved the same functionality as before.

 #10.
 Brought in a minimized photo and set as the bg image for the mobile menu.
 Brought in and styled GitHub and Twitter icons.
 Finished mobile menu until final tweaks.

+#11.
+Did lots of styling tweaks to the navbar to make it responsive and correct on mobile, medium and large screens.
+The Navbar setup is now finished excepting for final touches and connecting the links & connect button.